+(Hazard Warning Flasher) :

-(Hazard Warning Flasher): Press and momentarily hold this button to make the front and rear turn signal lamps flash on and off.
+Press and momentarily hold this button on the center stack, to make the front and rear turn signal lamps flash on and off.
 This warns others that you are having trouble.
 Press and momentarily hold again to turn the flashers off.